Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 If you apply by January 9, 2019, you’ll also receive 20% back on dining purchases at restaurants worldwide in the form of a statement credit, up to $100, for the first three months of card membership.

 Here’s a quick rundown of the Amex Gold’s benefits:

-- 4X Membership Rewards per dollar spent at US restaurants
+- 4X Membership Rewards per dollar spent at restaurants worldwide

 - 4X Membership Rewards per dollar spent at US supermarkets (up to $25,000 per calendar year), then 1x